dribnet/kerosene/README.md

 ## Issues

-This project is just getting started, so the API is subject to change, documentation is lacking, and options are not necessarily discoverable.
+Documentation is lacking, and options are not necessarily discoverable.
 Kerosene does not yet support fuel's ability to iterate over a dataset without loading it into memory.
 I'm not happy with the hdf5 file sizes.
-The dev fuel dependency is awkard, but that cannot be easily fixed until the next fuel release.
-The overall software design is also rough, but it functions well as proof of concept that can be refined if kerosene becomes useful to others.
+Not yet in PyPI because fuel itself is not in PyPI.
+The overall software design can be refined as kerosene becomes useful to others.

 ## License